RILEY MOTOR CARS -

 as Old as the Industry, as modern as the Hour

-Featuring: Brief History; Colour Schemes.
+Featuring: Brief History; Engine Development; Recognition Features.

 Brief History

-The 15/6 was the replacement for the old 14/6, and was introduced in 1935, with more power for a more modern car.
-It lasted until the recievers arrived in 1938, although it is thought that some surplus blocks were put in cars much later.
-It was effectively replaced by the 16/4 in 1937, and had been overshadowed by the 8/90 before that.
+The 15/6 remained in limited production until the recievers arrived in early 1938, although it is thought that some surplus blocks were put in cars much later.
+However, it was effectively replaced by the new 16/4 in 1937, and had been overshadowed by the 8/90 before that.
 Even so it sold steadily, and was available with a wide range of bodies.